 In fact, women with an A cup size can easily pull off a strapless bra without the fear of it slipping down or moving around.

 Wireless bras are incredibly comfortable, much more than their wired counterparts.
-So why do we have wires in the bra?
+So why do I have wires in the bra?

 The underwire shapes the base of the cup, lifts your boobs, and separates your breasts from each other.
 It also provides a level of support and helps the bra lie flat against your underbust area.